Jaecoo

-Jaecoo (/en/ or /en/) is a brand of Chinese vehicle manufacturer Chery that was established in 2023.
+Jaecoo (/dʒæˈkuː, dʒeɪˈkuː/) is a brand of Chinese vehicle manufacturer Chery Automobile that was established in 2023.
 A sub-division of Chery International, Jaecoo was created to market SUVs in export markets.
 Along with its sister brand Omoda, it is exclusively sold outside China to support Chery's export strategy.

 Its name is based on the German word Jäger (meaning 'hunter') and the English word 'cool'.
 In Iran, the brand is known as Lucano.